Prarthna-design/Matplotlib/README.md

 Added code to generate Bar Plot for total number of mice for different categories

 Added code to generate pie chart

+Added code to generate Quartiles, Outliers and Boxplots